 All the Colors of the Dark Summary, Characters and Themes

-All the Colors of the Dark is a literary crime novel by Chris Whitaker that blends mystery, coming-of-age fiction, love story, and family drama.
+All the Colors of the Dark by Chris Whitaker is a crime novel about childhood trauma, loyalty, obsession, and the long cost of survival.
 Set across decades, it begins in a small Missouri town where a brave, wounded boy named Patch changes the course of many lives when he tries to save a girl from an attacker.

 From there, the story grows into something much larger: a search for missing girls, a study of trauma and survival, and a portrait of friendship that refuses to fade.
 It is a novel about memory, guilt, devotion, and the long shadows left by violence, but also about endurance and unexpected grace.